MontiCore/EmbeddedMontiArc/README.md

     FUllyConnected(units=secondunits)
   }
 ```
-will fail, the correct a correct design could look like this:
+will fail, the a correct design could look like this:
 ```
   def conv(firstunits=20,secondunits=10){
     FullyConnected(units=firstunits)->
     FUllyConnected(units=secondunits)
   }
 ```
+also the constructed layers can be nested if needed.
+They will be morphed into one block and passed to AdaNet.
 ### Generated Model EMADL representation
 After the final model is found the algorithm generates an emadl representation.
 If needed the AdaNet layer call can be
 replaced by this representation.